 When you arrive at our office for your appointment come right in and we will escort you into one of our exam rooms.
-Please be aware that we are still asking that masks be worn at all times in our office.
 When settled, the technician will have you fill out information on your preferred handling of remains and sign a form consenting to euthanasia.
 You may also fill out this form online by clicking here.

 Options for Remains